 “We know that a big part of the reason [for this disparity] is access to care.
-And by that I mean true access, which takes into account everything from economics, being able to get there, to how physicians and other providers treat a person and communicate,” Palmer said.
+And by that, I mean true access, which takes into account everything from economics, being able to get there, to how physicians and other providers treat a person and communicate,” Palmer said during the presentation.
 “But it's not only that, there are other differences too.”

 Palmer explained that the data show differences in the occurrence of tumor subtypes between White and Black women as well.

 “We're all aware that triple-negative breast cancer (TNBC)—which is the most aggressive, [develops] at younger ages, and is more difficult to treat—occurs at least twice as often on average among Black women as in any other group in the United States,” Palmer said.
 “Twenty-two percent of the tumors in Black women are triple-negative versus 10% to 12% in the other [population] groups.
 So having more of these aggressive tumors will necessarily lead to more mortality, which then brings me to the question: Why is there more [TNBC]?”